 Ticker Symbol: VEA

-The expense ratio is a nice and low 0.05%.
-VEA has a decent average volume so it can be used for short term trading but is mostly used as a long-term investment.
+The expense ratio is a beautiful and low 0.05%.
+VEA has a decent average volume, so it can be used for short term trading but is mostly used as a long-term investment.

 ProShares Short S&P 500 ETF

 Ticker Symbol: SH